dimitri-nicolo/calico/master/getting-started/openshift/essentials/usage.md

 ### Policy Violation Alerting

-Policy Violation Alerting is mostly the same in Essentials for OpenShift for Calico, but monitoring of the metrics cannot be done using Prometheus Operator, as Third Party Resources are not supported in OpenShift.
-Below, we'll cover how to enable metrics in Calico and how to launch Prometheus without using Prometheus-Operator.
+Policy Violation Alerting is mostly the same in {{site.prodname}} for OpenShift as it is in Calico, but monitoring of the metrics cannot be done using Prometheus Operator, as Third Party Resources are not supported in OpenShift.
+Below, we'll cover how to enable metrics in {{site.prodname}} and how to launch Prometheus without using Prometheus-Operator.

 ##### Enable Metrics

-1. Enable metrics in Essentials for OpenShift by setting a Felix Global Config setting:
+1. Enable metrics in {{site.prodname}} for OpenShift by setting a Felix Global Config setting:

    ```
    sudo calicoctl config set --raw=felix PrometheusReporterEnabled true